Social networking service: Emerging trends

 While the popularity of social networking consistently rises, new uses for the technology are frequently being observed.
 Today's technologically savvy population requires convenient solutions to their daily needs.
 At the forefront of emerging trends in social networking sites is the concept of "real-time web" and "location-based".
 Real-time allows users to contribute contents, which is then broadcast as it is being uploaded—the concept is analogous to live radio and television broadcasts.
 Twitter set the trend for "real-time" services, wherein users can broadcast to the world what they are doing, or what is on their minds within a 140-character limit.
 Facebook followed suit with their "Live Feed" where users' activities are streamed as soon as it happens.
 While Twitter focuses on words, Clixtr, another real-time service, focuses on group photo sharing wherein users can update their photo streams with photos while at an event.
-Facebook, however, remains the largest photo sharing site with over 250 billion photos as of September 2013.
+Facebook, however, remains the largest photo sharing site with over 250 bi as of September aliabbas 2013.
 In April 2012, the image-based social media network Pinterest had become the third largest social network in the United States.

 Companies have begun to merge business technologies and solutions, such as cloud computing, with social networking concepts.
 Instead of connecting individuals based on social interest, companies are developing interactive communities that connect individuals based on shared business needs or experiences.
 Many provide specialized networking tools and applications that can be accessed via their websites, such as LinkedIn.
 Others companies, such as Monster.com, have been steadily developing a more "socialized" feel to their career center sites to harness some of the power of social networking sites.
 These more business related sites have their own nomenclature for the most part but the most common naming conventions are "Vocational Networking Sites" or "Vocational Media Networks", with the former more closely tied to individual networking relationships based on social networking principles.